 - Testosterone on SelfDecode

 Testosterone (T) is the male sex hormone.
 It is produced primarily in the testicles in males and the ovaries in females.
 This steroid hormone has extensive effects on sexual development, body composition, and behavior.
-Excess or deficiency of this hormone can cause a variety of diseases, and both dietary and behavioral factors affect T levels.
+This hormone in excess or deficiency can cause a variety of diseases, and both dietary and behavioral factors affect T levels.

 Testosterone Advances Puberty and Other Aspects of Aging